jwhite007/Getting_and_Cleaning_Data_Course_Project/README.md

     >identical(dfrt, dfm)
     [1] TRUE

-3. The two data frames are then merged together with rbind().
+3. The two data frames are then combined together with rbind().
 Column names for the features columns are labeled with a readLines() of features.txt.

 4. Dplyr's chaining functionality is used to create a tidy dataset and does the following.